Ahmedrali/rfp_response_platform/aider-implementation-roadmap.md

 ✅ **Complete database schema with migrations**
 ✅ **Authentication and authorization system**
 ✅ **Document upload and processing pipeline**
-✅ **RFP analysis with basic question extraction**
-✅ **Answer management system**
+✅ **RAG-powered question extraction and answer generation** ✅ **Production-ready AI integration with ChromaDB vector storage** ✅ **Company-isolated document processing and retrieval** ✅ **Answer management system**
 ✅ **PDF report generation**
 ✅ **Background job processing with Celery**
 ✅ **Comprehensive testing suite**

-The backend will be ready for frontend integration and provides a solid foundation that can be enhanced with AI capabilities in the future.
+The backend will be ready for frontend integration and provides production-ready AI capabilities with intelligent document processing, vector search, and retrieval-augmented generation.